census-ecosystem/opencensus-experiments/interoptest/README.md

 - Provides following services over gRPC.
   - Service Registration.
 All Servers registers their service using `register` rpc.
   - Test Service.
-    - Orchestrator can request a test run using 'run' rpc.
+    - Controller can request a test run using 'run' rpc.
-    - Orchestrator can request a result using 'result' rpc.
+    - Controller can request a result using 'result' rpc.
 - Executes test cases in background asynchronously upon receiving run request over gRPC.
 - Listens on Port 10001 for trace/stats export from OC Agent.
 - Parses trace export from OC Agent and stitches them together to create a trace.